 You can email any adult member of the Laurén family using the address Firstname@Lauren.fi (the kids will get their addresses in due time).
 If you need my home address, phone number or handle on the various social networks out there, just send me a mail and introduce yourself!

 My Identi.ca messages are posted to Twitter.
-My Twitter messages get fed to Facebook as status updates.
 Pictures i publish on Flickr are announced on Twitter.
 Articles i share on Google Reader are also announced on Twitter.
+Shame that Reader is being phased out now.

 In the Days of old, everybody just "had" to have a home page.
 With the advent of blogs, social networks and whatnot, this tradition more or less died away and these days you'll generally only find home pages for academics and vanity pages for celebrities.
 Anyways, i thought i would put together something of a starting point for anyone wanting to surf out my life and interests.
 Hello employees!
 Hello stalkers!
 Hello old friends and colleagues!